MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/New-PSSession.md

 creates multiple **PSSession** objects, one for each computer.
 The default is the local computer.

 Type the NetBIOS name, an IP address, or a fully qualified domain name of one or more remote computers.
-To specify the local computer, type the computer name, localhost, or a dot (.).
+To specify the local computer, type the computer name, `localhost`, or a dot (`.`).
 When the computer is in a different domain than the user, the fully qualified domain name is required.
 You can also pipe a computer name, in quotation marks, to `New-PSSession`.

 To use an IP address in the value of the **ComputerName** parameter, the command must include the **Credential** parameter.
 Also, the computer must be configured for HTTPS transport or the IP